Royal Pioneer Corps: Wartime recruitment

+Alien Companies

 In the early part of the Second World War, the Pioneer Corps was the only British military unit in which enemy aliens could serve.
-Thousands of German and Austrian nationals joined the Pioneer Corps to assist Allied war efforts and the liberation of their home countries.
+Thousands of German and Austrian nationals joined the Pioneer Corps to assist Allied war efforts and the liberation of their home countries, forming a total of fifteen companies.
 They typically were Jews and political opponents of the Nazi Regime who had fled to Britain, including film production designer Ken Adam, writers George Clare and Arthur Koestler, and publisher Robert Maxwell.

 Later, some members of Pioneer Corps—often dubbed "The King's Most Loyal Enemy Aliens"—transferred to serve in various fighting units.
 Some were recruited by the Special Operations Executive (SOE) to serve as secret agents and were parachuted behind enemy lines.
+Others were recruited into No. 3 Troop ("X" Troop) of No. 10 (Inter-Allied) Commando, a unit comprised entirely of German-speaking refugees, mostly Jewish, who operated in small teams with the Commando Forces.
+Some two dozen German-speaking Pioneers were recruited into the 21st Independent Parachute Company, a unit trained as pathfinders for major parachute assaults, and served with distinction in Operation Market Garden.

 Serving as a German or Austrian national in the British forces was especially dangerous because, in case of being taken captive, there was a high probability of being executed as a traitor by the Germans.
 Still, the number of German-born Jews joining the British forces was exceptionally high; by the end of the war, one in seven Jewish refugees from Germany had joined the British forces.
 Their knowledge of the German language and customs proved particularly useful; many served in the administration of the British occupation army in Germany and Austria after the war.

+German-speaking Pioneers were also recruited by MI19 as translators at interrogation centres for prisoners of war.
+These centres, most notably the "Cockfosters Cage" at Trent Park north of London, were fitted with covert listening devices that could overhear conversations between high-ranking German officers, a source of much valuable intelligence.
+The British linguists initially employed to transcribe the Germans' speech were often found to be unable to understand their slang and jargon, so from late 1943, around one hundred well-educated native German speakers were recruited from the Pioneer Corps.

-The Pioneer Corps also recruited from among Spanish exiles after the Spanish Civil War.
+The Pioneer Corps recruited from among Spanish exiles after the Spanish Civil War.
 No.1 Spanish Company was formed.
+There was also one Indian and two Czech companies, recruited from expatriates living in Britain.